Skip to content

 PITI stands for Principal, Interest, Taxes, and Insurance — the four components lenders bundle into a single monthly payment in many mortgages.
 Adding PMI (private mortgage insurance, required when deposit is below 20 percent) and HOA (homeowner association) fees gives the complete monthly housing cost.

-Mortgage shoppers often focus on principal and interest only and are surprised by the real monthly cost after closing.
+Mortgage shoppers often focus on principal and interest only and encounter a higher monthly cost after closing.
 PITI can be 30-40 percent higher than P+I for properties with high taxes, expensive insurance, HOA dues, and PMI.
-Budgeting from PITI instead of P+I prevents cashflow shock during year one of ownership.
+Budgeting from PITI instead of P+I reveals the full monthly obligation from year one of ownership.

 Run it with sensible defaults